david-fong/capswalk/game-ideas.md

     - Collaborative games are probably more beginner-friendly.
 - How long will the average game last?
 - Bonus points for using the typing mechanics in some special way.
+  - Fewer points if doesn't make sense for most of the current languages.
 - Would you be willing to spearhead the implementation?
 - Would the implementation likely require any significant changes to the _underlying_ mechanics?

 ## Endorsed Ideas

+### Team Dance-Floor

+Simplicity score: 9/10.

+- At increasingly short intervals, require everybody to arrive at safe tiles.

 ### Death Scroller